goofy-spyder/customMemoryAllocator/README.md

 These are worth knowing because each one represents a real, general C pitfall, not just a typo:

-- **`typedef struct` tag-vs-alias confusion** — a self-referential struct (a header containing a pointer to another header) needs a **tag** name usable *inside* the struct body, separate from the **typedef** alias usable everywhere else.
-Conflating the two, or omitting one, doesn't compile — and got mixed up several different ways before landing right.
 - **Arithmetic on `void*`** — not valid in standard C; every byte-offset computation needs a `char*` (or explicit cast) first.
 - **Footer→header address arithmetic off-by-one** — the correct formula is